 Since its establishment in 2011, the Department of Children and Youth Affairs has published the revised Children First National Guidance; overseen an interdepartmental implementation process; and prioritised the drafting of legislation to put Children First on a statutory footing, which is a key Programme for Government commitment.

-In parallel with the development of legislative proposals to put Children First on a statutory footing, significant work has been undertaken by Minister Fitzgerald and her Department to achieve full and consistent implementation of the revised Children First Guidance.
+In parallel with the development of legislative proposals to put Children First on a statutory footing, significant work has been undertaken to achieve full and consistent implementation of the revised Children First Guidance.
 Implementation measures progressed to date include:

-• Publication and dissemination by the CFA of a ‘Child Protection and Welfare Practice Handbook’ [HSE, 2011];
+• Publication and dissemination by the Child and Family Agency of a ‘Child Protection and Welfare Practice Handbook’ [HSE, 2011];

 • Training for front-line professional, including joint- training between Gardai and social workers;